Muadh-Adekunle-Monsuru/Second-Semester/CPS 108/Introduction to Computer Networking.md

 - Flexible Access: Student are able to access their files from any computer throughout the school
 - Security: Files and programs can be blocked from being copied

-Disadvantages of Networking Students:
+**Disadvantages of Networking for schools:**
-- Costs: Initialy costs of setup and installation is high
+- Costs: Initial costs of setup and installation is high
 - Requires Administrative time: proper maintenance requires time and expertise
 - File Server Failure: When a file server goes down the entire network may come to a half